-RYT training with Todd and Tamara McLaughlin, ERYT, LMT at Native Yoga Center in Juno Beach, Florida (2013).
-Her daily practice and learning have been focused primarily on the Ashtanga yoga tradition.
-Over the years, she has continued her training with internationally known teachers such as Patrick Beach, Raghunath Cappo, Greg Nardi, Tim Feldmann, Kino MacGregor, Tim Miller, David Regelin, Krista Shirley, David Swenson, Dylan Werner, and David Williams.
-She completed a level 1 Yin Yoga teacher training with Cilla Weisman, E-RYT 1000 co-founder and instructor at Sukha Yoga in Burlington, Vermont (2018).
-Most recently she has completed a 50-hour FLY advanced teacher training focused on inversions and hand balancing with Thrive Power Yoga’s director Karen Burnett along with Daniel Rama, and Shakti ‘Sarah’ Bonsall.
-Her personal practice includes mindfulness meditation and Yin which she enjoys sharing with her students.
+She began study of yoga with Todd and Tamara McLaughlin at Native Yoga Center in Juno Beach, Florida (2013), where her 500-hour Registered Yoga Teacher training was focused on Ashtanga and Vinyasa styles of yoga.
+Since then, her ongoing pursuits have included workshops with internationally known teachers such as Patrick Beach, Raghunath Cappo, Greg Nardi, Tim Feldmann, Kino MacGregor, Tim Miller, David Regelin, Krista Shirley, David Swenson, Dylan Werner, David Williams, and Stacey Zimet.
+Complementing these experiences, She has completed: (1) a level 1 Yin Yoga teacher training with Cilla Weisman (E-RYT 1000 co-founder and instructor at Sukha Yoga in Burlington, Vermont (2018)), and (2) a 50-hour FLY advanced teacher training focused on inversions and hand balancing with Karen Burnett (director of Thrive Power Yoga) along with Daniel Rama, and Shakti ‘Sarah’ Bonsall.

 We asked Christina:

 Why do you practice yoga?